 Please contact us if you’d like to apply for a press pass.

 Q: Which airport do I fly into, and how do I get from there to Rockhurst?

 A: The major airport nearly everyone flies into is Kansas City International, which goes by the code letters MCI (not KCI, which will get you to Indonesia).
 There’s a couple of small commuter airports that are closer, but unless you’re Tony Diaz (who flies his own plane), you’re unlikely to use these.
 The general aviation airport closest to Rockhurst is OJC, or Johnson County Executive, located at 12901 West 151st Street in Olathe, Kansas — about 27 miles from Rockhurst.

 Even though MCI is the closest major airport, it’s still most of an hour’s drive from there to Rockhurst, so walking is out of the question and cab fare would be substantial.
 Your best bet would be to try to catch a ride with another KFester who’ll be flying in or passing by around the same time you’ll be arriving.
-Alex Jacocks unofficially organizes free rides to and from the airport.
-The best way to get in on the ride planning is to join the KFest email list, as described later in this FAQ.
+The best way to get in on the ride sharing is to join the KFest email list, as described later in this FAQ.
 Uber and Lyft provide cost-effective transportation throughout Kansas City and at MCI.

 Q: What kind of official activities go on at KFest?